 Natalie is available as a private mediator, particularly in IP, competition and consumer law, and defamation matters.
+She has mediation experience hosting by Zoom during Covid-19.

 Natalie is briefed in a range of commercial law matters.